american-english-grammar

 British English: I have gone to the store.

-Normally, the present perfect tense is used to describe an action taking place in an ongoing or unspecified timeframe.
+In both types of English, the present perfect tense is used to describe an action taking place in an ongoing or unspecified time frame.
 For example:

-British or American English: I have drawn a picture every day this week.
+British and American English: I have drawn a picture every day this week.

 A “transitive verb” is a verb that takes a direct object.
-In other words, transitive verbs describe an action that’s happening to something else.
+In other words, transitive verbs describe an action that’s happening to something else, like in these examples.

 She will bring pasta to the party. (“Pasta” is the direct object.)